Table of Contents

 If you have been keeping an eye on your cat and believe they have a litter allergy, the first thing you should do is book an appointment with your vet.
 When taking your cat to their appointment, be sure to bring a sample of the litter you currently use along with you.
 This will help your vet determine what type of changes you can make to your litter to ease your cat’s allergies.

-The vet will then examine your cat, as well as taking some samples of fur and blood to run an analysis on.
+The vet will then examine your cat, as well as take some samples of fur and blood to run an analysis on.
 These tests will be able to confirm whether your suspicions are correct in that your cat is allergic to their litter.
 They will also be able to work out exactly what in the litter is triggering the allergic response.

 It will take a little while for the results of the allergy tests to come back.
-In the meantime, you can try changing your cat litter to any dust-free or unscented products and seeing if this helps ease your cat’s allergies.
+In the meantime, you can try changing your cat litter to any dust-free or unscented products and see if this helps ease your cat’s allergies.
 It is important to remember that allergens can survive up to two weeks in your cat’s body!
-Therefore, it may take a couple of weeks for you to notice changes, but stay patient.
+Therefore, it may take a couple of weeks for you to notice changes but stay patient.

 Once your vet has the results back, they will be able to recommend certain litters that you should be avoiding and help you in choosing a great product for your cat.
 This will all depend on the severity of your cat’s allergies, along with what irritant is triggering them.